 The South African country is one that comes from far with its complex history and cultural dynamics.
-For a truly South Africa experience one would have to visit the 9 provinces of South Africa.
+For a truly South Africa experience, one would have to visit the 9 provinces of South Africa.

-These 9 South Africa provinces were established on the 27 April 1994, the date of the first non-racial elections and of the adoption of the Interim Constitution, born under the new democratic of South Africa favouring all people.
+These 9 South Africa provinces were established on the 27 April 1994, the date of the first non-racial elections and of the adoption of the Interim Constitution, born under the new democratic of South Africa favoring all people.

 Below is what each province offers and what makes it unique.

-The City of Gold as its known offers various attractions that speak for themselves on culture and urban life and everything in between of the Gauteng province.
-Gauteng is home to the most famous township in South Africa, the Soweto Township which showcases authentic South African lifestyles in dances, cuisines and so much more.
+The City of Gold, as it’s known, offers various attractions that speak for themselves on culture and urban life and everything in between of the Gauteng province.
+Gauteng is home to the most famous township in South Africa, the Soweto Township which showcases authentic South African lifestyles in dances, cuisines, and so much more.

-Vilakazi street, the Hector Pieterson Memorial Museum as well as the Mandela house are also found in Soweto where one can get a taste of history and heritage.
+Vilakazi street, the Hector Pieterson Memorial Museum, as well as the Mandela house, are also found in Soweto where one can get a taste of history and heritage.

 Johannesburg is also found in Gauteng where one gets to see the busy city life.
 Johannesburg or Joburg as it is known houses attractions such as the Constitutional Hill which also sheds light on the apartheid era and the Apartheid Museum.

-The Gauteng province is also home to Pretoria which is, in fact, the capital city of South Africa.
+The Gauteng province is also home to Pretoria, which is, in fact, the capital city of South Africa.
 In Pretoria, one can visit the Union buildings as well as the Voortrekker Monument for more South African history and heritage.